brunm1/realtime_visualization_gateleen/README.md

 ## Known issues

-For release 1.3-SNAPSHOT are no issues known.
+For version 1.3-SNAPSHOT are no issues known.

 ## Modules